 A doctor can refer people with diabetes and serious foot problems (such as ulcers or neuropathy) to high-risk foot clinics.

+Ask your general practitioner (GP) if you are eligible for a Medicare rebate to see a podiatrist.
 Medicare may provide a rebate on a podiatrists’ fees if your referring doctor has developed a GP Management Plan (GPMP) and a Team Care Arrangement (TCA) to help you manage your chronic condition.